 As you’ll read in the interview, working as an SLPA is something that can be done full-time or as a side hustle.
 Kathy did have to put in some effort to become qualified for the job, but now she earns an excellent rate with a side hustle that she truly enjoys (and she’s having a real impact on others with her work).

 If you are looking for side hustle ideas and considering ways to make money outside of a job, maybe this could be a good fit for you as well.
-And if you’re interested in other unique ways to make money, please check out these articles:

 Can you tell us a little bit about yourself?